 - Your marketing and sales will be more effective if all your communications express and benefit from your core business identity and consistent branding.

 What’s in a brand?

-Managing your brand involves more than a logo.
-Get objective assistance to assess your visual branding as well as your business’s “voice,” message effectiveness, saturation, and consistency.
+Managing a brand involves more than the logo.
+Get assistance to assess your visual branding as well as your business’s “voice.”

 Uniform and appropriate usage of the various elements helps ensure they build your brand and make the best use of each impression.
 That’s why many businesses keep a style manual for its employees and outside agencies.